Burma Rifles: Early history

 The expansion of the British Indian Army during World War I led to the raising of two companies of Burma Pioneers in Mandalay in November 1916.
 Burmese of all groups were recruited for these units.
 After expanding to four companies, the Pioneers became the 70th Burma Rifles in September 1917.
 The 85th Burman Rifles were raised from the Burma Military Police in July 1917.
 A second battalion of 70th Burma Rifles was raised in January 1918 and both battalions served in the Middle East in 1918–20.
 Two more battalions were raised during 1918.
 According to John Gaylor in his history: Sons of John Company – The Indian & Pakistan Armies 1903–1991, the 3/70th Burma Rifles, raised in April 1918, went to Southern India to suppress the Moplah Rising whilst the 4/70th, raised in May 1918, remained in Burma.

 1922 reorganisation of the British Indian Army

-In the 1922 reorganisation of the British Indian Army the 70th Burma Rifles and the 85th Burman Rifles were merged to form the 20th Burma Rifles.
+In the 1922 reorganisation of the British Indian Army the 70th Burma Rifles and the 85th Burma Rifles were merged to form the 20th Burma Rifles.
 The new regiment numbered four regular battalions.
 A new battalion, the 11th (Territorial) Battalion was also formed in 1922.

 The Burman element in the regiment was mustered out after 1927, although Burmans continued to serve in the Burma Military Police.
 Personnel drawn from the hill-tribes of Burma and other groups (Karens, Kachins and Chin) continued to serve and in 1940 Burmans were again recruited, although the Anglo-Burmese tended to be overly represented in the Burma Rifles and the Burma Military Police.